dunstontc/projectile.nvim/readme.md

   - Bookmarks
     - Keep a list of bookmarked locations
   - TODOs
+    - Syntax highlighting and filetype detection for `todo.txt` files
     - List todos in the current project folder & jump to them
     - List todos from a global or project todo.txt file **(WIP)**
     - Append todos to the quickfix or location list **(WIP)**